bkcoleman1024/Telecom-Analysis/README.md

 Test the model on a larger dataset.

-Examine the churn rates after offering customers flat rates for calling plans.
+Examine the three states with the highest churn rates.

 Examine the customer service calls.
 Is better customer service needed?
+Can an incentive be offered after a specific number of calls?

 ## For More Information